yungtiec/bkp-alpha/data/CTF Markdown v1.0.0.md

 ### principle 2: Project Governance and Operation

 1. Description of how and by whom the project will operate and be governed.
-2. Relevant holding or operating company and in what jurisdiction(s) it operates.
+2. Relevant holding or operating company(ies) and in what jurisdiction(s) it operates and, if regulated, its status.
 3. Identities and backgrounds of key people in the project.
-4. Description of which portions of the project are decentralized, centralized, open-sourced, or "forkable".
+4. Description of what part of project is decentralized, centralized, open-sourced or “forkable”.
 5. Project roadmap, including key technical and project milestones.
 6. Regular updates on project progress towards milestones and use of funds.